ThePJB/snowkoban/README.md

 worth doing a reflection on how I do scene mgmt. global scene i make once and mutate instead of tearing them down and recreating better to have less mutability maybe

+functions and expressions should be your bread and butter. i guess in that way its declerative, lambda calculus instead of turing machine which is like doing a sequence of things (aka what computer does). computability, mmm.

-functions and expressions should be your bread and butter decoupling things in time is like necessarily disgusting lol or is it? probs.
+decoupling things in time is like necessarily disgusting lol or is it? probs.
 I usually just write the algorithm to do it instead of relying on somem flaky sketchy async shit